scott/helpy-helm/readme.md

-# Helpy Helm charts
+# Helpy Helm charts (beta)

 This repository contains a Helm chart to launch Helpy Community Edition or Helpy Pro on a Kubernetes cluster.
+This is currently a beta release and is missing certain features and could have other issues.
+Please report issues and submit PRs.

 ## Usage